 In all of the sub-networks except for Risks, the Economic control criteria had the largest priority.
 A political sub-network was used in all networks except for Costs.
 Under economic benefits both Full Conversion and Partial Conversion had similar priorities (.304 and .479 respectively).
 Partial Conversion was shown to have the largest economic opportunities priority of .512 where this was due to the highest flexibility and moderate conversion costs.
 Under economic costs Do Nothing and Full Conversion have the highest priorities (.373 and .382 respectively).
+Both Partial Conversion and Full Conversion have the highest political priorities under the Benefits and Opportunities network.

-The final results are shown in figure 3 where Partial Conversion was seen to be the best decision (.504) followed by Full Conversion (.289).
+The final results using the additive negative formula are shown in figure 3 where Partial Conversion was seen to be the best decision (.504) followed by Full Conversion (.289).
 Do nothing was seen to be the worst choice (-.118) and it was the only negative choice.
 Closing the Plant was next to last with a .173 priority.